plaidml/plaidml/docs/tile/about.rst

 About Stripe
 ------------

-Written in the Tile language, ``Stripe`` is a polyhedral :abbr:`Intermediate Representation (IR)`, or *IR*, that is highly amenable to optimization.
+``Stripe`` is a polyhedral :abbr:`Intermediate Representation (IR)`, or *IR*, that is highly amenable to optimization.
 Stripe is currently a work-in-progress, and features are under development include:

 * Arbitrary tensorization